Feyenoord: De Kuip

 The club's Feijenoord Stadion, located in the IJsselmonde district of Rotterdam, is nicknamed De Kuip, Dutch for The Tub.
 It was built in 1937 and is a major European stadium.
 It has 51,117 seats and has hosted a record of ten finals of UEFA club competitions, including the 2002 UEFA Cup Final fittingly won by Feyenoord.
 Former Feyenoord player Mike Obiku once said, "Every time you enter the pitch, you're stepping into a lion's den."
-Feyenoord, however, does not own the stadium; it is an organisation on its own.
+Feyenoord did not own the stadium until 2026, when the club purchased and absorbed the organisation that owned the stadium.

 In 1935, Feijenoord player Puck van Heel hit the first pole on their way into their new stadium.
 The stadium was opened on 27 March 1937 and Beerschot was beaten by 5–2, Leen Vente scored the first goal in De Kuip.
 Already in the very beginning the stadium was sold out on several occasions and other events held at de Kuip also gained high attendance.
 During World War II, the stadium was one of the few locations which was not bombed, however the Nazis occupied the stadium.
 After the war, De Kuip became a popular location once again.
 In 1949, the attendance record was broken during the match to decide the Dutch championship between SVV Schiedam and Heerenveen; 64,368 fans attended the match.

 Besides football, there were also boxing and motorcycle speedway races in De Kuip, which were also gaining popularity.
 In 1953, people had to hide inside the stadium during the North Sea flood of 1953.
 On 27 November 1957, Feyenoord played versus Bolton Wanderers during an evening match.
 It was the first time the floodlights were used.
 The players entered the pitch in the dark and the fans were asked to light their matchsticks when the floodlights were activated.
 Since that evening, that match at De Kuip has always been special among Feyenoord fans.

 In 1963, De Kuip hosted their first European final (Cup winners' Cup) between Tottenham Hotspur and Atlético Madrid.
 Nine more European finals would follow in the years after with Feyenoord's win over Borussia Dortmund in the 2002 UEFA Cup final being the tenth and latest.
 The attendance record of 1949 was broken in 1968 when 65,427 fans attended the Feyenoord–Twente match.